sahithyandev/s2/src/content/docs/methods-of-mathematics/statistics/08-estimators.md

 next: false
 ---

+Due to obvious reasons, it is not possible to find parameters of a population.
+In that case, a "good enough" value/range must be guessed/computed for the true values of the parameter to make conclusions (inferences) on the population based on sample.

 An estimator is a guess of a population parameter based on a sample data.

+### Point estimator

+A statistics which can be used to get a single number as the result.
+The estimated value can be considered as the most plausible value of a parameter.

+### Interval estimator

+A statistics which can give an upper limit and a lower limit calculation based on the point estimator.
+A pair of values calculated as the upper and the lower limits for a population parameter.
+A confidence is also mentioned.

 ### Process of Estimation